Michaelhouse, Cambridge: Reformation and dissolution

 Throughout its existence, the college remained a study house for clergy with a conservative theological ethos.
 The main exponent of this thinking is probably John Fisher, who served as Master between 1497 and 1505.
 As Chancellor of the university, Fisher was instrumental in the foundation of St John's and Christ's.
 As Bishop of Rochester he maintained the conservative stance on the royal supremacy and the reformation measures of king Henry VIII shared by much of the Michaelhouse fellowship which, more prominent and vociferous in his case, ultimately led to Fisher's execution in 1535.

 Ironically, Henry VIII made use of the same measures challenged by the Michaelhouse fellowship to dissolve the college.
 Following the dissolution of religious houses in England, Cambridge University rightly feared for the future of its colleges, many of which were religious foundations or study houses for clergy.
 The university was able to make use of its contacts to petition the queen, Katharine Parr who, in turn, persuaded Henry to spare most colleges.
 Indeed, the two colleges facing dissolution, together with vast tracts of land acquired from the dissolution of the monasteries, would eventually endow a new royal foundation befitting his grandeur.
 Consequently, in 1546 Michaelhouse was dissolved by act of Parliament, and merged with its neighbour King's Hall to form Trinity College.
-Further endowed by Mary Tudor and Elizabeth I, Trinity remains one of the largest and the wealthiest college in the university.
+Further endowed by Mary Tudor and Elizabeth I, Trinity remains one of the largest colleges and the wealthiest college in the university.

 Unlike the few remaining remnants of King's Hall north of King Edward's Tower, following the building of Great Court at the end of the 16th century, nothing much remains of the original Michaelhouse buildings, though its stones probably served as ready building materials.
 While the Hall was adapted for use by the new college in 1546, its walls are now hidden behind the 18th-century ashlaring of the kitchens and combination rooms south of the present Dining Hall.